VC use case

 participant Registry as Registry/status

-Authority-->>Wallet: Issue driver licence VC
+Authority-->>Wallet: Issue driver license VC

 Driver->>Verifier: Request purchase or entry